The importance of a registered member or subscriber's first few days and weeks after conversion shouldn't be underestimated.

 In short: onboarding supports high retention rates and so high ARPU.

-With this in mind, we've created a list of onboarding steps to steal from some of the most successful content producers.
+With this in mind, we've created a list of subscriber onboarding steps to steal from some of the most successful content producers that will help you build the best user experience for your new subscribers.

 2 things to note before getting stuck in: